Star Trekkin'

 "Star Trekkin' is a song by British novelty band the Firm.
 It parodies the original Star Trek TV series and prominently features comical voice caricatures of the Trek characters, provided by members of the band, a studio technician, and the wife of one of the songwriters.
 One of the song's phrases, "It's life, Jim, but not as we know it", actually originated with "Star Trekkin but has been subsequently misattributed to the TV series.

 "Star Trekkin'" was released as a single in May 1987.
-The song's promotional video was created by a team of art students called The Film Garage, featuring a combination of puppetry, stop motion animation and computer-generated imagery.
-The song entered the UK charts at number 74, eventually climbing to spend two weeks at number one.
+The song's promotional video was created by a team of art students called "The Film Garage", featuring a combination of puppetry, stop-motion animation and computer-generated imagery.
+The song entered the UK Singles Chart at number 74 and eventually climbed to number one, spending two weeks there.
 It also found chart success in a number of other countries, selling more than a million copies.

 Origin and recording

 "Star Trekkin originated from songwriter Rory Kehoe, who was a member of an English Civil War combat reenactment society called The Sealed Knot.
-Kehoe had written a series of verses about the principal characters who appear in the 1960s American science fiction television series Star Trek, which were sung in pubs and around campfires, after Sealed Knot battles, to the tune of "The Music Man".
-This version was re-titled "I Am The Star Trek Man".
+Kehoe had written a series of verses about the principal characters who appear in the 1960s American science-fiction television series Star Trek, which were sung in pubs and around campfires, after Sealed Knot battles, to the tune of "The Music Man".
+This version was re-titled "I Am the Star Trek Man".
 Chris Steinhauer performed this version at a folk club one evening in 1986, which is where it was first heard by Grahame Lister, of novelty band the Firm.
 Lister convinced Steinhauer to record the song onto an audio cassette and took it to his writing partner John O'Connor.

 The duo dropped "The Music Man" melody and wrote a new chorus.
-They at first attempted to set Kehoe's lyrics to the tune of their 1982 hit single, "Arthur Daley E's Alright", creating an alternative version initially entitled "Captain Kirk (He's Alright)".
+They at first attempted to set Kehoe's lyrics to the tune of their 1982 hit single "Arthur Daley E's Alright", creating an alternative version initially entitled "Captain Kirk (He's Alright)".
 Unsatisfied, they sought to create something original, locking themselves away for a week to write "Star Trekkin, based on an increasing tempo seen previously in Rolf Harris' "The Court of King Caractacus".
 They sought to have it recorded professionally but were received unfavourably by potential recording labels.
 Instead, they recorded it at O'Connor's and Brian O'Shaughnessy's Bark Studios in Walthamstow, East London.
 The arrangement was by Bill C. Martin, and the rest of the Firm was made up of Dev Douglas and Peter Sills.
-O'Shaughnessy later said "One of the greatest highlights of my career was producing 'Star Trekkin.
+O'Shaughnessy later said: "One of the greatest highlights of my career was producing 'Star Trekkin.
 The record was produced to mock the series and we had no idea it was going to be a big hit."